peplin/astral/README.rst

   to accommodate improper node shutdown (i.e. unexpected failure)
 - Local node is controlled via Javascript with HTTP requests in the browser
 - Local node can also be controlled with HTTP requests from the command line

-For a more in-depth writeup, see this article_.